 Arduino - Button - Debounce

-When a button is pressed/released or when a switch is toggled, you may think that its state is simply changed from LOW to HIGH or HIGH to LOW.
+When a button is pressed/released or when a switch is toggled, newbies usually think simply that its state is changed from LOW to HIGH or HIGH to LOW.
 In practice, it is not exactly like that.
-Because of the mechanical and physical characteristics, the state of the button (or switch) may be quickly toggled between LOW and HIGH several times.
+Because of the mechanical and physical characteristics, the state of the button (or switch) might be toggled between LOW and HIGH several times.
 This phenomenon is called chattering.
 The chattering phenomenon makes a single press that may be read as multiple presses, resulting in a malfunction in some kinds of applications.
 This tutorial shows how to eliminate this phenomenon (called debounce the input).

 |1||×||Arduino UNO or Genuino UNO|